ingeniamc/novantamotion-coding-style/c_cpp_style.md

 If for any reason any of the below rules conflicts with a MISRA rule, this last one prevails.

+Rearding C language, all code must fullfil all MISRA-C specification.
+At the end of the document some exceptions are included for some specific cases.
+If a specific repository requires to remove a rule, the project must include a file explaining the reason.

+Regading C++ language, only a subset of features are allowed.
+This file contains the basic elements.
+If an additional feature is required for a repository, the project must include a file explaining the extra features and the design rules to be followed.

+Next chapters describe the more relevant rules for C and the minimum subset of C++ features.

 ### Version
 Version of C/C++ code use are strongly linked with the development platform.
 Ingenia repositories cover from very low performance micro-controllers up to standard desktop PCs.
 Details about C/C++ version and extensions must be defined on every repository.